 Inspections can be tough, that's why we're rambling on about them.
 If you're worried about someone showing up, you can be prepared early by either following the NJDEP's Generic Air Checklist or hire an outside consultant to come in and provide a mock NJDEP inspection.

 5. Why should I bother getting an air permit?

 Sounds like a lot of hassle, right?
-Bottom line is this.
+The bottom line is this.
 If you want to run your business and do whatever it is you do at your facility in New Jersey, you have two options: follow the law and get a permit, or don't do it.

 So why get an air permit in New Jersey?
 Because without it, you're breaking the law, and the NJDEP can force you to stop doing what you're doing at your business by either fining you or flat out forcing you to close down.
 Yes, the NJDEP has the power to shut down your operation if you're not in compliance with applicable environmental regulations in New Jersey.

 Aside from threatening your livelihood and financial well-being, why get a permit?
 Because the need for these permits is backed by decades of air quality statistics and science.
 You need a permit because you're doing something, running something, or someway involved in polluting the air.
-Remember those awful pictures of hazy, smoggy city skylines from the 60's and 70's?
+Remember those awful pictures of hazy, smoggy city skylines from the '60s and '70s?
 That's because of unchecked pollution from air emissions from industrial sites.
-These permits help to curtail industrial pollution, and keep our air cleaner and healthier.
-I think we can all agree it's nice having clean air to breath, right?
+These permits help to curtail industrial pollution and keep our air cleaner and healthier.
+I think we can all agree it's nice having clean air to breathe, right?

 6. Are there different types of air permits in New Jersey?